iresil/NetRain/README.md

 That was done on purpose, since the packet capture process takes a few seconds to begin and until then raindrops are always green.

 The code switches between the two available modes automatically, based on whether you simply run it, or run it as administrator.
-*You can't run the network visualizer mode without admin rights, since it uses raw sockets to capture the traffic.*
+*You can't run the network visualizer mode without admin rights, since it uses raw sockets to capture traffic, so the screensaver is always randomized.*

 > [!NOTE]
 > This started off as an attempt to create a C++/CLI executable with a larger codebase than a plain code exercise, which would also be as simple as possible, with as few dependencies as possible.